Diversity and inclusion

 Meridian’s Belonging (diversity and inclusion) programme centres on seven key focus areas.

-To achieve more-balanced gender representation at all levels, each year we aim for 40% of our new hires being men, 40% women and the remaining 20% being of any gender.
+To further improve gender balance at all levels, each year we aim for 40% of our new hires being men, 40% women and the remaining 20% being of any gender.
 We’re also closely monitoring the retention of women who are already in our leadership roles and will respond with appropriate initiatives if an adverse trend arises.

 Female | Male | |